AJ-Kilmurray/project-7/README.md

 * Using functions & arrow functions
 * Destructuring objects
 * Using the .length method to create a loop
-* How live updates are made to the page
+* How multiple live updates are made to the page

 ### What I learned about SASS